gustybear-teaching/course_ee693e_2021_fall/week_14/01_Akinyele.md

 In the mobile application, the authors implement a "lazy" decryption, which only performs decryptions of records on an as-needed basis.
 This results into using less memory and less processing power, thus preserving battery life.
 Eventually the usability can be improved by selecting decryption once, and it allows for all other entries to be decrypted in the background.
 Other functions from the application are the supporting of caching encrypted medical records for when network connectivity is unavailable.
 Finally, one of the main highlights is that the application allows users to choose whether to trust Google with the privacy of their records.
 Even if the records cannot be uploaded to Google Health, the system's architecture supports other cloud-based EMR systems as well.

-### Implementation

-The paper describes a high-level overview of how medical institutions provide an encrypted CCR to users, and how cloud-based storage is implemented via Google Health (Fig. 1).
-Before medical information is released to the user, an access policy is implemented into the nodes of the CCR.
-Here, an attribute-based encryption (ABE) is implemented into the CCR.
-The policies are initially specified by the medical provider and may consider attributes of the patient such as the age of the patient, the sensitivity of the data, and the identity of the authoring agent.

-{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig1.png" title="Figure 1: Implementation of Attribute-Based Encryption" width="250" >}}

-The paper uses a mobile application called "iHealthEMR" that interface with the provider's server and, optionally, with cloud-based storage by Google Health.
-The primary function of the application is to browse, update, and secure CCRs.
-There are two interfaces with the application.
-One of them is to interact with the web service provided by the hospital.
-The user can read encrypted CCRs downloaded on their phones by decrypting it using ABE private keys stored on the user's phone's keychain.
-The second interface interacts with Google Health, a cloud-based storage.
-This interface allows users to read and write any of their records and be given the option to store it on the cloud server.

-In the mobile application, the authors implement a "lazy" decryption, which only performs decryptions of records on an as-needed basis.
-This results into using less memory and less processing power, thus preserving battery life.
-Eventually the usability can be improved by selecting decryption once, and it allows for all other entries to be decrypted in the background.
-Other functions from the application are the supporting of caching encrypted medical records for when network connectivity is unavailable.
-Finally, one of the main highlights is that the application allows users to choose whether to trust Google with the privacy of their records.
-Even if the records cannot be uploaded to Google Health, the system's architecture supports other cloud-based EMR systems as well.

 ### Experimentation
 In order to evaluate the ABE techniques on medical records, the authors conducted several experiments using their implementation.